mobilemancer/windows-terminal-aurelia/README.md

  ## Image to large!

  There's a smaller image to use if the default one feels too large.
 Just edit the background image property and substitute "au-os-L.png" for "au-os-M.png".

+ ## Matching Oh my Posh theme

+ I made a matching theme for Oh my Posh 3.
+It looks like the following:

+![alt text][img1]

+[img1]: https://raw.githubusercontent.com/mobilemancer/windows-terminal-aurelia/master/purple-man-retro.jpg "With Retro Terminal Effect"

+![alt text][img2]

+[img2]: https://raw.githubusercontent.com/mobilemancer/windows-terminal-aurelia/master/purple-man.jpg "Without Retro Terminal Effect"

+To use it, install Oh my Posh 3, then copy the theme file, purple-man.json from the posh-theme folder, then edit your PowerShell profile and set the theme there.